Bristol Blenheim: Fighter operations

 The Bristol Blenheim was used by both Bomber and Fighter Commands.
-About two hundred Mk I bombers were modified into Mk IF long-range fighters with 600 (Auxiliary Air Force) Squadron, based at Hendon, the first squadron to take delivery in September 1938.
+About two hundred Mk.I bombers were modified into Mk.IF long-range fighters with 600 Squadron (Auxiliary Air Force) based at Hendon, the first squadron to take delivery in September 1938.
 By 1939, at least seven squadrons were operating them as fighters, increasing to about 60 squadrons within a few months.
-The Mk IF proved to be slower and less manoeuvrable than expected, and by June 1940 daylight Blenheim losses caused concern for Fighter Command.
-The Mk IF was relegated mainly to night fighter duties where No. 23 Squadron RAF, which had already operated them at night, soon relegated them to night intruder operations as they were not effective as night fighters.
+The Mk.IF proved to be slower and less manoeuvrable than expected, and by June 1940 daylight Blenheim losses caused concern for Fighter Command.
+The Mk.IF was relegated mainly to night fighter duties where 23 Squadron, which had already operated them at night, soon relegated them to night intruder operations as they were not effective as night fighters.

 In the German night-bombing raid on London on 18 June 1940, Blenheims accounted for five German bombers, thus proving that they were better-suited for night fighting.
-In July, No. 600 Squadron, by then based at RAF Manston, had some of its Mk IFs equipped with AI Mk III radar.
+In July, No. 600 Squadron, by then based at RAF Manston, had some of its Mk.IFs equipped with AI Mk.III radar.
 With this radar equipment, a Blenheim from the Fighter Interception Unit (FIU) at RAF Ford achieved the first success on the night of 2–3 July 1940, accounting for a Dornier Do 17 bomber.
-The Blenheim was replaced by the faster and more heavily-armed Bristol Beaufighter in 1940–1941.
+The Blenheim was replaced by the faster and more heavily armed Bristol Beaufighter in 1940–1941.